No great idea is born in a vacuum. For two reasons:

 One way to stay focused as you develop prototypes is to consider if there are constraints to keep in mind throughout the process.

-With the help of the +Acumen prototyping course, a team of university students in Tulsa, Oklahoma, wanted to design new technology to make processing cashews in Carrilho, Brazil, safer, more comfortable, and more productive.
+With the help of the Acumen Academy prototyping course, a team of university students in Tulsa, Oklahoma, wanted to design new technology to make processing cashews in Carrilho, Brazil, safer, more comfortable, and more productive.

 With over half of the population of Carrilho relying on it for their livelihoods, manually processing cashews over fire is the main economic driver for the town.

 As the class from Tulsa envisioned a safer and more efficient way to process the cashews, they prototyped new stove designs with the following constraints in mind:

 - It needed to be made from local materials only (i.e. no soldering metal)

 - It needed to be ergonomic and comfortable to use

 - It needed to emit little to no smoke